Welcome to ImagoKids!

 Here at ImagoKids we use an approach to Christian formation called Catechesis of the Good Shepherd (CGS).
 We meet in a specially prepared space called the “Atrium,” where teachers and students alike come together to hear the voice of the Good Shepherd through multi-sensory Scripture presentations, contemplative work and times of prayer.

-Children 8 years and older attend Sunday liturgy with their families in the Sanctuary, and we invite them to learn roles within the liturgy itself by serving as acolytes in worship.
+Older children and young teens attend Sunday liturgy with their families in the Sanctuary, and we invite them to learn roles within the liturgy itself by serving as acolytes in worship.